 On October 20, 2017, the Board of Directors approved a new stock repurchase program (the "October 2017 program") that authorized the repurchase of up to \$400 million of Common Stock and expires on October 20, 2020.
-As of March 31, 2018, \$400 million remains authorized for repurchases under the October 2017 program.
+In the six months ended June 30, 2018, the Company repurchased \$10.0 million of shares of Common Stock, bringing the remaining share repurchase authorization to \$390.0 million.
 Subject to numerous factors, including market conditions and alternative uses of cash, we may conduct discretionary repurchases through open market or privately negotiated transactions, which may include repurchases under plans complying with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended.